Operation Luna: Plot summary

-The world of Operation Luna has an alternative history, which mostly resembled our own until a great "Awakening" brought awareness of supernatural forces to the world at large.
+The world of Operation Luna (as well as Operation Chaos) has an alternative history, which mostly resembled our own until a great "Awakening" brought awareness of supernatural forces to the world at large.
 This Awakening led to drastic changes in society; industrial machinery was largely replaced by technology driven by magic, spells, and "goetic forces" instead of fossil fuels and electricity.
 For example, the main mode of transportation is broomsticks and magic carpets fitted with cabins for people to sit in; radios are called "runers," apparently activated by runes; and the propulsion behind space flight is achieved by a combination of mechanical technology, spelled crystals, and arcane materials such as mummy dust.

-Steve helped in the construction of a spacecraft for Operation Selene, the United States' first attempt to send a manned craft to the Moon.
-However, a disaster caused by beings adverse to the mission destroy the vehicle and nearly kill the celestonaut, Curtice Newton, although Steve, in wolf form, saves her.
+Steve helped in the construction of a spacecraft for Operation Selene, the United States' first attempt to send a crewed craft to the Moon.
+However, a disaster caused by beings adverse to the mission destroys the vehicle and nearly kills the celestonaut, Curtice Newton, although Steve, in wolf form, saves her.

 Afterward, Steve, Ginny, and a handful of people begin to investigate the disaster and make plans to put Operation Luna into effect, a smaller version of Operation Selene independent from NASA.

 Since the identities of the entities behind the Operation Selene disaster remain somewhat veiled and mysterious, Steve and Ginny enlist the help of a number of people, including Balawahdiwa, a Zuni high priest; Fotherwick-Botts, an enchanted sword that can talk; and Fjalar, a Norwegian dwarf who forged Fotherwick-Botts.

 Though the characters live in Gallup, New Mexico, the characters travel to various other locations in their investigations, including London, England, various parts of Norway, and even Yggdrasil, the legendary Norse site of the World Tree.
 The time period is roughly in the late 1990s.